<meta keywords />

 Do not use

-Marble, granite and calcareous surfaces
+Marble, granite, and calcareous surfaces

-Prevents chemical corrosion and loss of shine
+Avoids chemical corrosion and loss of shine

-Damage may be irreversible
+Damage can be irreversible

 Screens and electronics